-You may be wondering, what the heck does the South African Bush War on the SWA/Namibia and Angola Border in the late 80’s have in common with Pan Am Flight 103 and the Lockerbie bombing?
+You may be wondering, what the heck does the South African Border War on the SWA/Namibia and Angola border in the late 80’s have in common with Pan Am Flight 103 and the Lockerbie bombing?
 Well, there is an interesting and uniquely South African connection.

 Commissioner Carlsson’s role would be to administer the country on behalf of the UN, formulate its framework constitution, and organise free and fair elections based upon a non-racial universal franchise.